Diving in Montenegro - Top Locations For Adriatic Sea Diving

 Legend has it that upon returning home from a fishing trip, the small ship was submerged following a sea storm, hence the name Fisherman’s wreck.

-The ship itself was built in 1952 in Marshal Tito’s shipyard “Kraljevica” and it served for surveying the coast of Montenegro for potential naval threats, ensuring the security of the Yugoslavi coast from 1972 until it was sunk in 1983.
+The ship itself was built in 1952 in Marshal Tito’s shipyard “Kraljevica” and it served for surveying the coast of Montenegro for potential naval threats, ensuring the security of the Yugoslav coast from 1972 until it was sunk in 1983.

 In 1983, the ship was used as a part of military protection training where it served as a moving practice target and was eventually hit.
-After this operation, the ship was dragged to the bay of Zanjic where it still lies to this day.
+After this operation, the ship was dragged to the bay of Žanjic where it still lies to this day.

 With a depth of only 9 meters diving near the island of St. Nikola, off the coast of Budva, Montenegro is an excellent choice for beginners looking to experience the beauties of the underwater world through diving for the first time.